marc2332/bliss/doc/docs/config_xia_mca.md

     conda install bliss
     ```

-*Alternatively*, in order to install BLISS from the sources or to devellop or to
+*Alternatively*, in order to install BLISS from the sources or to develop or to
 have on-the-edge version:

 * ensure some packages are installed: